red-itmo/navigation_step/README.md

 3) Open a scene in v-rep and run a BNT.launch file

 --------------------------------
+Old version of the gcc does not support regexp, so installing of a newer version is required:

     $ sudo add-apt-repository ppa:ubuntu-toolchain-r/test
     $ sudo apt-get update